-However, it was the need to build our population base that was probably the most important conclusion and action to arise from the vulnerabilities that arose from the attacks on northern Australia.
+However, it was the need to build our population base that was probably the most important conclusion.

 We did learn, and our post WW2 immigration policies saw Australia actively seek migrants to build our population, to give us a robust workforce, and allow us to populate more sparse regions around our country.